-- It balance you're drinking habit (if you're like me)
+- It balances your drinking habit (if you’re like me)

-But even though fitness is a huge trend this days but I don't think most people want to be jacked and train 10 hours a week.
+But even though fitness is a huge trend these days, I don’t think most people want to be jacked and workout 10 hours a week.

-It's probably more about selfies at the gym and how you appear to people on social media.
+It’s probably more about selfies at the gym and how you look on social media.

-Still, you can stay fit and be healthy with little maintenance without spending hours at the gym or sticking to a crazy diet.
+And the good news is you can stay fit and be healthy with low maintenance without spending hours at the gym or sticking to a crazy diet.

-- 4 4 - Stay Fit and Healthy when you travel
+- 4. Staying Fit and Healthy when you travel

-- 6 How do you stay fit and healthy ?
+- How do you manage to stay fit and healthy ?

-How can you expect to look like a guy that go to the gym every day and kill himself if you train 30 minutes every 2 days ?
+How can you expect to look like a guy that go to the gym every day and kill himself at each workout if you train only 30 minutes every 2 days?